Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 6. go to "OncoPrint" tab, move the mouse above the plot, click "download" icon and click "Sample order"

+The data is already in **ComplexHeatmap** package.
 First we read the data and make some pre-processing.

 ```r